Fresno State is situated in Fresno, California on the traditional lands of Yokut and Mono peoples.

 Dr. Emily M. Walter, PhD (she/her/hers)

-Dr. Emily M. Walter (she/her/hers) is an Associate Professor of Biology and
+Dr. Walter (she/her/hers) is an Associate Professor of Biology and

 My quest as a professional is to make science accessible, useful, and meaningful to everyone.
-Much of that work is to support women and people of color in STEM through active, student-centered, and creative teaching and learning experiences.
-I am also a scholar of organizational and systemic change in higher education, and enjoy strategic planning around key priorities.
+Most of my research is done in postsecondary education settings (colleges and universities) and examines impacts of active, student-centered, and creative teaching and learning practices on student success.
+Our projects frequently prioritize how we can best support historically marginalized people in STEM, including women and people of color.
+I am also a scholar of organizational and systemic change and enjoy strategic planning around key priorities.

 Research in the Walter Lab focuses on...